A blend of cyberpunk, post-apocalyptic, and fantasy.

 Zedger must fall.

 If you’d like to get books for free before they’re available to the public,

 sign up for Science Fiction and Fantasy Fleet

 Book 2: Oblivion: Fractured Empire

+The soldiers are free thanks to Marci’s virus.
 Genesis Hub is down.
 Zedger has cracked.
-The soldiers are free.
-For now.

-Book 3: Renascent: Starborn Blood will release later in 2022.
+Book 3: Renascent: Starborn Blood will release in 2023.

 Prefer Sci-Fi Fantasy with more aliens and romance?
 Check out the Infinite Spark Series here.